perritoelpro32/all-bypass/README.md

 ## Reporting
 - **GitHub Issues:** [Report an Issue](https://github.com/perritoelpro32/pandadeveolpment-bypass/issues)
-- **Discord:** Because hacks, my main account and all alts, have been banned. i cant use discord for 2 years. so, only chat me with github. sorry
+- **Discord:** Because hacks, my main account and all alts, have been banned. i cant use discord for 2 years. so, temp acc: @z3r0d4